-An alternative to this endorsement is to list individuals’ names in the policy declarations along with the firm’s name and attach an endorsement called Individual Named Insured.
+Another option besides this type of endorsement is to list individuals’ names in the policy declarations along with the firm’s name and to attach an endorsement called Individual Named Insured.

-If you are considering doing this, you should consult with us to discuss the endorsements’ details and identify the one that will best insure the concerned individuals.
+If you’re considering adding drive other car coverage, you should consult with us to discuss the endorsements’ details and identify the one that will best ensure the concerned individuals.
 With the right coverage in place, Linda can enjoy her vacation without having to worry about who will pay for the fender-bender.